02siri/TeachTeam/README.md

     * Freepik - https://www.freepik.com/free-photos-vectors/
     * AI-generated tutor and lecturer images were edited using Canva for inclusion in the README and UI.
     * Lordicon animation : https://cdn.lordicon.com/aksvbzmu.json
+    * We have researched about the HD graphQL using last 2 weeks lab materials, refering so many resources regarding this from web, and implemented with the guidance of tutor after multiple struggles.

 **IMP Note:**
 * Along with node_modules, .next folder was also deleted